AcalaNetwork/acala-evm-dev-docs/network/gas-parameters.md

-# Gas parameters
+# Gas Parameters

-The main difference between Acala EVM+ and legacy EVM is that we need to use encoded `gasPrice` and `gasLimit` (we will refer them as "gas parameters").
-Manually inputting random gas parameters is discouraged.
+The primary distinction between Acala EVM+ and the legacy EVM lies in the usage of encoded `gasPrice` and `gasLimit`, together referred to as "gas parameters".

 ## Context

-As Acala EVM+ is running on a substrate chain, gas parameters need to encode four substrate parameters: `gasLimit`, `storageLimit`, `validUntil`, and `tip`.
-We need to provide a delicate `gasPrice` to `gasLimit`, so that they can be decoded correctly into the substrate parameters.
-Randomly changing gas parameters might result in a bad parameter decoding.
+Acala EVM+ operates on a substrate chain.
+Consequently, the gas parameters must encode four substrate parameters: `gasLimit`, `storageLimit`, `validUntil`, and `tip`.
+It's crucial to supply precise `gasPrice` to `gasLimit` values to ensure accurate decoding into substrate parameters.
+Arbitrary changes to these parameters could lead to incorrect decoding.

-For example, when user sends a transaction with gas parameter
+For instance, when a user sends a transaction with the following gas parameters:
 ```
 {
   gasPrice: 100.004623375 gwei,
   gasLimit: 100106,
 }
 ```

-these gas parameters will be decoded to substrate params
+These parameters are decoded into substrate parameters as follows:
 ```
 {
   validUntil: 4623375,